EmeraldKingg/EmeraldKingg/README.md

 ### 💻 Featured Projects
 - 🏎️ **Formula 1 Landing Page** — racing-themed product landing page built for FreeCodeCamp.
 - 👑 **Engfa Waraha Tribute Page** — a responsive tribute built with semantic HTML & CSS, for FreeCodeCamp.
-- 🔁 **Trybrid** — A dynamic movie website built with HTML, CSS, and JavaScript — powered by an external API to display real movie data, with integrated YouTube trailers for an interactive experience.
+- 🔁 **Trybrid** — A dynamic movie website built with HTML, CSS, and JavaScript, powered by an external API to display real movie data, with integrated YouTube trailers for an interactive experience.
-- 😈 **Misschief** — A sleek record label website designed for Lara and Rhea Raj — built with HTML and CSS to showcase music, personality, and bold creative branding.
+- 😈 **Misschief** — A sleek record label website designed for Lara and Rhea Raj, built with HTML and CSS to showcase music, personality, and bold creative branding.

 > Check out my repos for live demos and source code.